 The remaining standard investment restrictions and practices set out in NI 81-102 are deemed to be included in this annual information form.
-A copy of the investment restrictions and practices adopted by the Funds will be provided to you upon request by writing to us at the address shown under Section 1 "Name, Formation and History of the Funds - Address of the Funds and Counsel".
+A copy of the investment restrictions and practices adopted by the Funds will be provided to you upon request by writing to us at the address shown under "Name, Formation and History of the Funds".